 Translation: Seghairoun and Co. recognized a pure-play customer data platform that liberated data for their organization needed to be a critical component of their digital transformation roadmap.

-But they also understood a hub-and-spoke, best-of-breed martech stack built around the CDP was also a must in order to realize their vision for enhanced marketing outcomes.
+But they also understood a hub-and-spoke, best-of-breed tech stack built around a CDP was also a must in order to realize their vision for enhanced marketing outcomes.

 To determine if the CDP was providing the desired quantitative and qualitative value for her global team — and, in turn, helping drive the digital transformation strategy she envisioned — Seghairoun asked herself two important questions: